Keto Sugar Cookies

-If you love this keto recipe, you may also want to try my other keto cookie recipes below!
-All are the perfect Christmas cookie treat on a low-carb diet.
+If you love this keto recipe, you may also want to try my other healthy, vegan, or keto cookie recipes below!

 Don’t forget to save this keto sugar cookie recipe on Pinterest for later!
 And if you make them, share a picture with me on Instagram.